-When applied as an astringent, it can help clean clogged pores and when applied to the scalp, helps eliminate toxins from hair to prevent dandruff and promote healthy hair growth.
+Vodka has astringent properties that can help clean clogged pores and when applied to the scalp, helps eliminate toxins from hair to prevent dandruff and promote healthy hair growth.
 Want it to smell like you didn't just wipe your hair on the floor of a bar?
 Add in some essential oils and you will be good to go.

 4. Heals Arthritis

 New scientific research studies show that vodka can actually help heal symptoms of rheumatoid arthritis.
 Part of the reason vodka works so well is that it helps reduce inflammation just like an ice pack on a swollen wound.

 Basically, that means increased free flow of blood flow and prevention of the development of major illnesses such as stroke, cardiac arrest, and heart attacks.

 Like most things, drinking alcohol should be in moderation and excessive consumption will affect the number of health benefits vodka has for your cardiovascular health.